khanmi97/hello-world/README.md

-# hello-world
+# Projects
 git repo

 Hello

 This is Md Khan.
-I'm a computer science major at Arizona State University.
-Trying to learn github.
+I earbed my Bachelor's degree on computer science from ASU Arizona State University.
+You'll find many of my academic projects in this repository.